Skip to Content

 Urgency incontinence is usually treated through behavioral modification and medicine to control bladder spasms.

-• Scheduled toileting — When you're prompted to empty your bladder at a predetermined timed interval and not wait until you have an urge to go.
+• Scheduled toileting — When you're prompted to empty your bladder at a predetermined timed interval, rather than waiting until you have the urge to go.

 • Bladder retraining — A form of scheduled toileting in which the length of time between bathroom trips is gradually increased to enable your bladder to hold larger volumes of urine.
 This therapy trains the bladder to wait for longer time periods and has proved effective in treating urgency and mixed incontinence.

-• Pelvic muscle rehabilitation — This technique involves training the pelvic muscle.
+• Pelvic muscle rehabilitation — This technique involves training the pelvic floor muscles.
 You'll do exercises alone or in conjunction with biofeedback therapy, vaginal weight training, and pelvic floor stimulation to stimulate pelvic nerves.

 Your doctor may prescribe medications to relax the bladder and reduce spasms or instability.
 These drugs help prevent your bladder from contracting spontaneously.